okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sharing-cert/main/index.md

 layout: Guides
 ---

-In this article you will learn how to share application key credentials across multiple applications so that they can be authorized using the same identity provider.
+In this article you learn how to share application key credentials across multiple applications so that they can be authorized using the same Identity Provider.

 ---